Brexit talks resume under coronavirus cloud

 The virus adds another layer of difficulty to an already complex negotiation, where, at the end of the first round in March, the two sides could only note their disagreements rather than make concrete progress.
 London is trying to negotiate a series of packages in different domains including fishing, goods, aviation, justice and energy.
 But EU leaders want a single overarching accord.

 The thorny problem of fishing rights -- deeply important to several key EU states, notably France -- could derail the whole process, according to some in Brussels.
 This week's round of talks are to last until Friday.
-Barnier and Frost were scheduled to open the proceedings on Monday before their teams start technical sector-by-sector negotiations on Tuesday.
+Barnier and Frost opened the proceedings on Monday and their teams will start technical sector-by-sector negotiations on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)